jrising/arachne/prompts/emailprog.md

 or if it is ambiguous, offer a few sentences to help them decide.
 Do not mention the other programs.

-For the Ph.D. programs, note that limited funding is available.
+For the Ph.D. programs, note that funding is limited.
 If they seem like they would well-qualified to do work related to my research (climate change risks, food systems, interdisciplinary quantitative modeling), encourage them to mention me in their